ioanTeulea/.Net-Web-API/README.md

-# Project Name: LabProject API
+# Project Name: .NET WEB API

 ## Description:
 This project is a Web API for managing a product catalog and user reviews, developed in C# using .NET Web API.
 It follows best practices of RESTful API development to ensure scalability and maintainability.